 ‘That’s one for you to speculate.
 But she did lead you out by the hand.’

-After ending the call that had me more perplexed than ever, I searched my recent call log and contacts for any details that could be linked to the woman Rebecca mentioned.
+After ending the call that perplexed me more than ever, I searched my recent call log and contacts for any details I could link to the woman Rebecca mentioned.
 There were no unknown numbers, nor anyone listed as Seraphina.
 Dammit!
 Deep breathing became necessary when a surge of rage overcame me, and I felt compelled to throw my phone across the room.
 That was when I realised I did not even have breath flowing through my lungs.
 So what?
 I’m a walking, talking corpse now?
 I thundered across the room.
 Is it time to invest in a coffin?

 © 2020 L. STARLA